madigun697/udacity-nanodegree/Deep Reinforcement Learning Nano Degree/1. Foundations of Reinforcement Learning/README.md

 ### Monte Carlo Methods

-- equiprobable random policy: the agent choose an action in the action set with same probabilities.
+- Equiprobable random policy: the agent choose an action in the action set with same probabilities.

 - The action-value function with a Q-table
   - To find optimal policy, the agent tries many episodes.